opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 The following tutorial shows you how to register a (trial) subscription key from Red Hat and uses it to create an OpenShift cluster using the OpenShift template.

 .. important::
-  * The OpenShift template deploys a `Self-managed OpenShift Container Platform <https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform>`_ on Open Telekom Cloud with Bring Your Own License (BYOL).
+  * The OpenShift template deploys a `Self-managed OpenShift Container Platform <https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform>`_ on Open Telekom Cloud (OTC) with Bring Your Own License (BYOL).
   * Your license/subscription will cover technical support from Red Hat as well as upgrades between OpenShift versions. `Read more <https://www.redhat.com/en/about/value-of-Red-Hat>`_.
-  * Supported versions: 4.12.39 and 4.13.x.
+  * Versions available in the template: :code:`4.12.39`, :code:`4.13.19`, :code:`4.16.19`.
+Please contact us if you need a specific version.

 2. How to use
 =============